yimutianyang/KDD24-GBSR/README.md

 Notice
 ------
-* All experimental results reported in the paper are based on **TensorFlow implementation**.
+* Experimental results reported in the paper are based on **TensorFlow implementation**.
 * There are slight differences in Pytorch implementation.
-Higher performances on the double_book dataset while lower on other datasets.
+Performances are higher on the double_book dataset while lower on other datasets.
-* Running speed also differs from platforms, GBSR runs much faster on the Tensorflow platform than Pytorch.
+* Running speed also differs from platforms.
+GBSR runs much faster on the Tensorflow 1.x than Pytorch.

 Citation
 --------